cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 The path to the puppetca command, which is used by cobbler to auto-register and cleanup Puppet CA certificates during the build process for new systems.

-Please refer to the {% linkup title:"Puppet Integration" extrameta:2.8.0 %} section for more details.
+Please refer to the [Puppet Integration]({% link manuals/2.8.0/4/3/2_-_Puppet_Integration.md %}) section for more details.

 ### pxe_just_once
 * **type:** Boolean